oresat/oresat-live-mini-oresat/BUILD.md

 enable ssh

 # Enable serial console (optional)
 Having access to a serial console can be handy for debug.
-Connect a [USB serial cable](https://elinux.org/RPi_Serial_Connection) to the Raspberry Pi
+Connect a [USB serial cable](https://elinux.org/RPi_Serial_Connection) to the Raspberry Pi.

 You will need to use terminal emulator software such as `screen` or `minicom` to access the serial console.